roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

 When typing the same text for the second time already you might want to store it for future email writing.
-In order to save a new response, first select the section of the message text that should be saved with the mouse and click *Save new response* from the menu behind the *Responses* button.
+In order to save a new response, first select the section of the message text that should be saved with the mouse and click *Create new response* from the menu behind the *Responses* button.
 This will open a dialog where you can review the text before saving.
 Give the new response a snappy name and click *Save*.
 It's now added to the list of snippets to be inserted.